 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Oil closed up on the day, and nat gas closed up, as well, while gold was down on the day.» Read More
+Mixed bag in the commodities markets today.
+Oil was down on the day, even though geopolitics is likely to keep it high.» Read More

 CNBC's Sharon Epperson discusses the day's activity in the commodities markets and looks at where oil and precious metals are likely headed tomorrow.

 Oil prices has fallen for the first time in four sessions, reports CNBC's Sharon Epperson.